groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/net/file-format-conversion-tutorials/convert-vdx-to-pdf/_index.md

 Ensure you have a working .NET development environment installed on your system.
 You can download and install the latest version of the .NET SDK from the [website](https://dotnet.microsoft.com/download).
 ### GroupDocs.Conversion Installation
 1. Download the Library: Visit the [GroupDocs.Conversion for .NET download page](https://releases.groupdocs.com/conversion/net/) and acquire the latest version of the library.
-2. Installation: After downloading, unzip the package and add the GroupDocs.Conversion.dll as a reference to your .NET project.
+2. Installation: After downloading, unzip the package and add the GroupDocs.Conversion.dll as a tutorials to your .NET project.

 ## Import Namespaces
 In your .NET project, import the necessary namespaces to utilize GroupDocs.Conversion functionalities.